streats/streats.github.io/resume.md

 <link rel="stylesheet" href="style.css">

-Content professional with experience in internationalization, mobile products and accessibility.
-Having worked in startups as well as public sector organizations, I know how to design for a variety of environments and users, and have experience with both high-level content strategy and hands-on content delivery.
+Content professional focused on information design, user experience and accessibility.
+Having worked in startups, multinationals as well as public sector organizations, I know how to design for a variety of environments and users, and have experience with both high-level content strategy and hands-on content delivery.

 ## Professional Experience